daniel5151/ts7200/README.md

     - This could be fixed by implemented a "leader-key" system, similar to tmux.
 PRs welcome!
 - GDB Debugging "breaks" in the presence of Timer interrupts
     - Trying to step to the next instruction will most-likely result in GDB jumping to the IRQ handler instead
     - This can be worked-around by avoiding the `n` and `s` GDB commands when debugging code with IRQs, and instead setting specific breakpoints via `b` to "step" through the code.
-Yes, it's annoying.
-Sorry!
+    - _Note:_ It should be possible to fix this by artificially disabling interrupts when single-stepping in the GDB implementation.
+A PR to implement this functionality would be much appreciated!

 ## Project Status